Andrew Brunson

-Andrew Craig Brunson (born January 3, 1968) is an American pastor and a teaching elder of the Evangelical Presbyterian Church.
-Brunson was an evangelical pastor of the Izmir Resurrection Church, a small Protestant church with about 24 congregants.
-German news service T-Online describes the church as having been held in a room in a tenement.
-Brunson was arrested in October 2016 in Turkey, where he had lived since the mid-1990s, for being associated with the Gülenist Terror Group (FETÖ) and the PKK as well as espionage, during the purges following the 2016 Turkish coup d'état attempt against the democratically elected government of Recep Tayyip Erdoğan (along with the arrests of tens of thousands of Gulenist Turkish military personnel, civil servants, educators, academics, dissidents, and journalists).
-In 2019, Brunson published a memoir about his ordeal.
+Andrew Craig Brunson (born January 3, 1968) is an American pastor.
+Before becoming a lecturer in the Evangelical Presbyterian Church, he was the evangelical pastor of a Protestant church with a congregation of 24 people in İzmir, Turkey.

+Brunson was arrested in Turkey, where he has lived since the mid-1990s, in 2016 on allegations of spying and links to the Gülen movement and the PKK during the purges following the coup attempt against 65th cabinet of Turkey.
+In 2019, Brunson published a memoir.

-On September 28, 2017, Erdoğan unsuccessfully proposed exchanging Brunson for Fethullah Gülen, an Islamic preacher accused of supporting the coup attempt from his exile in the United States.
-On August 1, 2018, the United States Department of Treasury imposed sanctions on two top Turkish government officials who were involved in the detention of Brunson, Turkish Justice Minister Abdulhamit Gül and Interior Minister Suleyman Soylu.
-On August 9, U.S. President Donald Trump raised tariffs on Turkish products.
-Erdogan followed with tariffs on U.S. products.
+On September 28, 2017, Tayyip Erdoğan made an unsuccessful offer to swap Brunson for Islamic preacher Fethullah Gülen.
+On August 1, 2018, the United States Department of the Treasury sanctioned two senior Turkish government officials, Justice Minister Abdulhamit Gül and Interior Minister Süleyman Soylu, for their role in Brunson's arrest.
+On August 9, 2018, US President Donald Trump announced increased tariffs on Turkish products.
+Erdoğan also raised tariffs on US products in retaliation.

-On October 12, 2018, Brunson was convicted, by Turkish authorities, on the charge of aiding terrorism, but sentenced to time served.
+On October 12, 2018, Brunson was found guilty of aiding terrorism by the Turkish authorities and sentenced to prison.
 He was released from Turkish custody and immediately returned to the United States.